Luisa3010/hype-tools/README.md

 ### Synthetic data generation

-This tool is to generate synthetic HYPe sequences.
+This tool can be used to generate synthetic HYPe sequences.
 You can use it to create a synthetic data set to mimick real observed reads.
 The synthetic data set contains reads from different categories, the user can specify the number of sequences to generate for each category.

-- real observed reads - sampled from real data, that can be provided by the user.
+- real observed reads - these should be sampled from real data.
 Per default, the tool will use the real observed HYP1 reads from G. pallida.
 - hybrid reads - created by combining two real observed HYP1 reads
 - random motif-based reads - created by combining a random number of motifs.
 The motifs can be provided by the user.
 Per default, the tool will use the motifs from G. pallida.
 HYP1.
 Motifs should be provided in fasta format.
 - block-based reads - created by combining a random number of motifs, but following the block arrangement of real observed HYP1 reads.
 To use this, the user needs to provide a file containing the motifs in a fasta format.
 The fasta headers should contain the position of the motif in the HYP block.
-This format looks like this (Not a real example):

->YERGGG1_pos1
-ATGAGAGAGA
->YERGGG2_pos1
-ATGAGAGGGA
->SNRGGG1_pos2
-ATGAGAGAGG
->RDRGD1_pos3
-ATGAGAG
+(Examples for the files the user can provide can be found in the HYPeTools/data folder.)

 The reads are created and then mutated, which means indels and SNPs are introduced.
 The mutation rate is on a per base pair basis.
 The rate is sampled from a normal distribution to resemble the mutation rate of real observed HYP1 reads.